 Before each session the COVID-19 Officer will undertake a COVID-19 briefing to all those in the hall to clarify, answer questions and complete a pre-session safety check of the hall.
 This safety check will be kept for a minimum 21 days.

 There will be no group stretching, no warm up games and no group footwork to minimise the risk of contact.
 Fencers must undertake individual stretching before fencing and may undertake individual footwork.
 This must be done whilst maintaining social distancing.

-Fencers may wear a mask or mask liner for low intensity training.
+Fencers must wear a mask or mask liner for low intensity training.
 Participants, coaches and fencers must monitor breathing and heart rate and take regular breaks.

 A face mask or mask liner must be worn during sparring.
 Participants must monitor their breathing and heart rate during sparring.